 As a behavioural scientist, Renee understands the factors that shape decision making, and designs effective strategies for change

-Renee has nine years’ diverse work experience as a behaviour-change and management specialist, in roles that have included consulting, research and analysis, academic work, and communications.
+Renee has ten years’ diverse work experience as a behaviour-change and management specialist, in roles that have included consulting, research and analysis, academic work, and communications.
 She is skilled at defining a client’s challenge, conducting research to get to the heart of the issue, and generating innovative and practical solutions.

 The unifying theme in Renee’s work is her passion for using research-backed insights to promote wellbeing, reduce harm, and increase impact.

 Some of the key projects she has completed since joining MartinJenkins in 2018 include: